frvnkhl/Task-master/README.md

 ## Project description
 Task master is my first full-stack project that includes technologies such as authentication via 3rd party (google & facebook), implementing JWT, rendering data from the database, editing it on the frontend and reflect those changes on the backend.
 I played around with my client side, to make the tasks be shown in different ways as a list, kanban board and calendar.
 This showed me the world of different React 3rd party component and how to debug if things don't work together well.

 This app is very special for me, even though I already knew how to do all those things, I never did them together.
 Building this app was a great learning experience, since I aspire to be a full-stack developer and getting things work together is quite a challenge for the first time.
 I used MERN stack.
 For my backend I used Node.js, Express and MongoDB.
 I made frontend using React.
-The backend of my app is deployed on Heroku servers, frontend is hosted on firebase.
+The backend of my app is deployed on Render servers, frontend is hosted on firebase.

 ### Main features
 - Register to the app with username & password